Updated September 16, 2023

-Extrude can be done in any directions x, y and z.
-Press E key to activate and move the extruded properties by giving the location for them and Z key to free it.
-Press “2” to manually change the height of new extrusion based on calculated heights of design or model.
+Extrude can be done in any directions x, y, and z.
+Press the E key to activate and move the extruded properties by giving the location for them and the Z key to free it.
+Press “2” to manually change the height of the new extrusion based on calculated heights of design or model.

 Tab key can be used to change modes from Edit to Object.